chadmiko/rubyim-website/README.md

 # About

 A micro-site landing-page type marketing site for launch of a carrier product into a new market.

-I ran it on Github pages.
+I ran it on Github pages, just an excuse to play around with static site generators which were emerging at the time.
+This one is in **nanoc**.

 For agent use only.
-No longer relevant.

 ### Notes